ParabolInc/parabol/CONTRIBUTING.md

 * See and celebrate progress.

 We’re a young organization, and we won’t be able to develop this software and realize this vision without your help.
+Whether you’re a designer or a developer, we could use a hand.

 However, we also believe that contributing to Action _isn’t_ its own reward.
 That’s why we’re offering equity compensation for designers and coders who